Table of Contents

 Fatalities

-Motor vehicle collisions account for 1.2 million fatalities each year.
-Approximately twenty to fifty million individuals retain serious bodily injuries that often cause permanent or temporary disability.
-Countries, family units, and family members also suffer economically due to motor vehicle accidents.
-Medical treatment is expensive, which is one cause of the economic damage.
-Also, individuals who do not die due to their injuries often miss work or school, which has economic consequences for the surrounding community.
-Family members often have to work less to have time to care for the injured or disabled family member.
-Most developed countries lose three percent of their gross domestic product due to motor vehicle accidents.
+Additionally, individuals who do not die due to their injuries may need to miss work or school, which could have economic consequences for the surrounding community.
+Family members might have to work less to care for an injured or disabled family member.
+Many developed countries lose three percent of their gross domestic product due to motor vehicle accidents.

 Injuries